samtatman/NC-News/README.md

 The API is hosted on Heroku at this address: https://agent-news.herokuapp.com/api.

 The link will take you to a JSON listing all of the endpoints, their example requests, queries and responses.
+From there, adding the listed endpoint paths to the URL will let you access the specific resources.

+e.g. https://agent-news.herokuapp.com/api/topics will give you a JSON object of all of the topics in the database.

 # Getting Started